-Problem Statement 1 (Prioritized): Based on 2022-2023 End of the Year Renaissance 360, 1st through 3rd grade have not shown consistent growth in reading comprehension and fluency.
+Problem Statement 1 (Prioritized): Based on 2023-2024 End of the Year Renaissance 360, 1st through 3rd grade have not shown consistent growth in reading comprehension and fluency.

 Root Cause: Teachers need consistency with the balanced literacy components to develop phonic skills, letter sounds, constructed response, and selected texts.
 There is a need to monitor for implementation with fidelity.

-Problem Statement 2 (Prioritized): 2023 STAAR (State of Texas Assessments of Academic Readiness) achievement data shows that the students underperformed on the Mathematics STAAR test.
-Root Cause: Guided math practices are inconsistent and not properly documented.
+Problem Statement 2 (Prioritized): 2024 preliminary STAAR (State of Texas Assessments of Academic Readiness) achievement data shows that the students underperformed on the Mathematics STAAR test.

+Root Cause:

+Guided math practices are inconsistent and not properly documented.
 Teachers need help executing systems to help manage their small groups and guided math stations/instructional response in order to pull groups with fidelity.
-Additionally, due to the new STAAR Redesign, teacher need additional professional learning to teach the Extended Constructed Response (ECR).
+Teachers also needs to build their capacity in understanding each TEK and ensuring that they are teaching to the rigor that is required.

 Problem Statement 3 (Prioritized): STAAR (State of Texas Assessments of Academic Readiness) achievement data indicates that students are developing their comprehension of priority Science TEKS (Texas Essential Knowledge and Skills) and need additional support to master core Science concepts.

-Root Cause: Concepts from previous grade levels need to be mastered and spiraled due to the STAAR assessing those concepts which are not revisited within 5th curriculum.
+Root Cause: Teachers need help in building their knowledge of science TEKS and ensuring that their instructional is aligned and rigorous.
 Teachers need additional support in proctoring lessons aligned to the 5E instructional model and developing both formative/ summative assessments to effectively monitor and adjust instruction to support the needs of diverse student learners.